circuitfox/vitae-net/docs/models.md

 Patients and Assessments.
 - `public function toApiArray()`: converts a patient's attributes into an array for use with the /verify api route.
-- `public function generateBarcode()`: calls and returns the result of the `generateBarcodeWithFormat(string $type, int $id)` function, which generates a barcode with the patient type tag and id.
+- `public function generateBarcode()`: generates a barcode with the patient type tag and id.
-- `public function generateDownloadButton()`: calls and returns the result of the `generateDownloadButtonWithFormat(string $type, int $id, string $fileName)` function, which generates a download button for a barcode with the patient type tag and id.
+- `public function generateDownloadButton()`: generates a download button for a barcode with the patient type tag and id.

 ## Signature Model